hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template--dev.md

 ### Action Items
 - [ ] Add yourself to the #hfla-site and #hfla-site-pr Slack channels
-- [ ] Share your GitHub handle and Gmail address with merge team members and technical leads so you can be added to the Google Drive
+- [ ] Share your GitHub handle and Gmail address with a merge team member or technical lead so you can be added to the Google Drive
   - [ ] To find contact information for the merge team members and technical leads, please take a look at our [Meet the Team wiki page](https://github.com/hackforla/website/wiki/Meet-the-Team)
-- [ ] Also, confirm with the technical lead that they have added you to the Zoom meeting calendar invites
+- [ ] Also, confirm with a merge team member or a technical lead that they have added you to the Google Calendar invites for our Zoom meetings
 - [ ] (Once added to the Drive) Add yourself to the [team roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit#gid=0)
-- [ ] After you have finished adding yourself to the roster, let a technical lead know you have added yourself to the roster and would like to be added to the `website-write` and `website` teams on GitHub
+- [ ] After you have finished adding yourself to the roster, let a merge team member or a technical lead know you have added yourself to the roster and would like to be added to the `website-write` and `website` teams on GitHub
 - [ ] Once added to the website-write team:
   - [ ] Self Assign this issue (gear in right side panel)
   - [ ] Add the "role: front end" or "role: back end" or both label(s) to this issue and remove the "role missing" label (gear in right side panel)